Scott Hall: Return to WCW (1991–1992)

-Return to the WWF (1992–1996)
+World Wrestling Federation (1992–1996)

 Debut and various feuds (1992–1993)

 Hall joined the World Wrestling Federation (WWF) later that month, as "Razor Ramon", a shady and stylish Cuban American bully from Miami.
 The character was modeled after the characters Tony Montana and Manny Ribera from the 1983 film Scarface.
 Ramon's nickname (The Bad Guy) and catchphrase ("Say hello to The Bad Guy") derived from Montana's quotes: "Say hello to my little friend" and "Say goodnight to the bad guy".
 However, Inside The Ropes journalist Adam Morrison noted in March 2022 that Hall's Razor Ramon character also maintained "cocky and cool" aspects which were similar to his WCW "Diamond Studd" character.
 Morrison also stated that Hall's Diamond Studd character "laid the very foundations upon which he would create ‘The Bad Guy’ under Vince McMahon's empire."

 He made his first appearance as Razor Ramon in a dark match on a Wrestling Challenge taping against Chris Hahn on May 18, 1992.
 Later in his career, Hall claimed he pitched the idea of a Scarface-like character during a meeting with Vince McMahon and Pat Patterson, as a joke.
-Hall quoted lines from the film with a Cuban accent and gave ideas for vignettes that would recreate several of the film's scenes, such as driving around South Florida in a convertible with a leopard-skin interior.
-Although taken right from the film, Hall claims McMahon and Patterson were nevertheless floored by the ideas and called him a "genius".
-Hall later learned that McMahon and Patterson had neither seen nor heard of the film, and believed that Hall was coming up with the ideas himself.
+Hall quoted lines from the movie with a Cuban accent and gave ideas for vignettes that would recreate several of the movie’s scenes, such as driving around South Florida in a convertible with a leopard-skin interior.
+Although taken right from the movie, Hall claims McMahon and Patterson were nevertheless floored by the ideas and called him a "genius".
+Hall later learned that McMahon and Patterson had neither seen nor heard of the movie, and believed that Hall was coming up with the ideas himself.
 Patterson and McMahon came up with the name "Razor", but agreed with Hall's suggestion that it should be a nickname, and that the character should have a proper given name.
-Hall later asked Tito Santana for a Latino-sounding name that starts with "R".
+Hall later asked Tito Santana for a Latino-sounding name that started with "R".
 Santana suggested "Ramon", Hall brought it back to McMahon and the name stuck.
 The Razor Ramon logo and costume were designed by Tom Fleming.